JunHao247/Backtesting-Platform/README.md

 ## Set Up

 Step 1:
+Create an `.env` file in the project directory,
+Input 2 parameters:
+BINANCE_API_KEY = (Your own BINANCE API KEY) BINANCE_API_SECRET = (Your own BINANCE API SECRET)

+Step 2:
 In the project directory, you can run the below to start the server:

 `node server.js`

-Step 2:
+Step 3:
 In the project directory `client`, you can run:

 `npm start`

-Step 3:
-Create an `.env` file in the project directory,
-Input 2 parameters:
-BINANCE_API_KEY = (Your own BINANCE API KEY) BINANCE_API_SECRET = (Your own BINANCE API SECRET)

-By following these 2 steps, the application should be running locally.
+By following these 3 steps, the application should be running locally.

 ## Troubleshooting